himanshuyv/SMAI/assignments/2/README.md

 ###  PCA + GMMs

-- AIC and BIC for the reduced dataset
+- AIC and BIC for the reduced dataset <br>
 ![AIC and BIC](./figures/pca_gmm_aic_bic.png)

 From the above plots, the elbow point is at k = 4.
 It vary for different runs but most of the time it is at k = 4 of k = 5.